 VELUX is a €2.3bn provider of roof windows and skylights, headquartered in Copenhagen in Denmark.
-The VELUX name is derived from “ventilation” and “lux” (light in Latin), and it’s one of the strongest global brands in building materials.
+The VELUX name is derived from “ventilation” and “lux” (light in Latin), and it is one of the strongest global brands in building materials.

 VELUX has been using business intelligence for over a decade.
-Like many other organizations, they had been struggling to find the right model to provide better business intelligence services to internal departments, at a lower cost and with fewer resources.
+Like many other organizations, has been struggling to find the right model to provide better business intelligence services to internal departments, at lower cost and with fewer resources.

 In 2011, the team realized that although the BI strategy had met the original goals, technology possibilities and user expectations had been rapidly changing.
 They decided to take a step back and looked at business intelligence from a more holistic perspective.

 In order to ensure that they remained aligned with the business goals of VELUX, they set out to challenge their assumptions, with a series of questions about user needs, management focus, and flexibility requirements:

 - Did the team really understand the users and their needs?